-Allow for locally trimming bed level to accommodate bottom of base board, trim pbed levels by hand allowing for removal of local silt and river deposits.
+Allow for locally trimming bed level to accommodate bottom of base board, trim bed levels by hand allowing for removal of local silt and river deposits.

 Submit Risk Assessment and Method Statement for this activity.

 Identify procedures for prevention of pollution of the watercourse.